bulldozer548/NimgLIVE/README.md

-# NimgOS
+# NimgOS Website
-An operating system developed by people at the irc.rizon.net IRC server - channel #nimg_lobby
+The official website of NimgOS, an operating system developed by people at #nimg_lobby on Rizon